-IFF Learning Spaces is a grant program designed to increase capacity and improve access to quality early care and education across the city of Detroit.
+IFF Learning Spaces is a grant program designed to increase capacity and improve access to quality early childhood education across the city of Detroit.
 Providers can receive technical assistance, consulting services, and grants to improve facility quality.

 Detroit’s Service Gap